brainlife/docs/docs/using_ezBIDS.md

 ### 5. Grouping data

 ezBIDS organizes all uploaded data into specific series and group IDs.
 This is an intermediate step, that ezBIDS uses to facilitate editing entire series (or groups) of data files.
-Say, you want to change all the files from a single subject so that all the files start with a specific subject ID, or say you want to change all the data that are anatomical to start with the prefix *anat*, ezBIDS allows you to that by grouping data for you by subjects, series, etc.
+Say, you want to change all the files from a single subject so that all the files start with a specific subject ID, or say you want to change all the data that are anatomical to start with the prefix *anat*, ezBIDS allows you to do that by grouping data for you by subjects, series, etc.

 ![Series Mapping](./img/ezbids/Levitas_etal_figureS5_series_mapping_all.png)